Lafayette General Health

 Major Teaching Hospital

-Lafayette General Health supports Acadiana’s only two premier teaching hospitals.
-These teaching hospitals are facilities aligned with accredited medical schools to supervise, train and instruct medical school graduates until they meet certification requirements in their field of specialty or subspecialty.
+Lafayette General Health supports Acadiana’s only two teaching hospitals.
+These premier hospitals are facilities aligned with accredited medical schools to supervise, train and instruct medical school graduates until they meet certification requirements in their field of specialty or subspecialty.

 Since opening in 1982 in a partnership with LSU School of Medicine, University Medical Center had been the primary graduate medical education center in Lafayette, training residents and cultivating some of the finest physicians now practicing in Acadiana.
 But, on July 1, 2013, after taking over management of University Hospital & Clinics (UHC), Lafayette General Medical Center joined the ranks of teaching hospitals by welcoming its first residents onto campus.